UniversalDependencies/docs/_zh-dep/compound-vo.md

 ~~~

-When undergoing verb-verb compounding (see [compound:vv]()), it is the verb in the verb-object compound that undergoes the compounding, rather than the entire verb-object unit -- which results in a [verb + verb + object] order instead of a [verb + object + verb] order:
+When undergoing verb-verb compounding (see [compound:vv]()), it is the verb in the verb-object compound that undergoes the compounding, rather than the entire verb-object unit, resulting in a VVO order instead of a VOV order:

 ~~~ conllu
 # visual-style 2 4 compound:vo	color:blue